vlitejs/vlite/docs/getting-started.md

 title: Getting started - vLitejs
-description: Project includes CSS, font icons and Javascript files.
-The installation is fast and the video player is easily customizable.
+description: Install vLitejs with npm or manual import.
+Installation is fast and the video player is easily customizable.
 Youtube API is automatically loaded

 ## Installation

 ### NPM

-Install `vlitejs` with npm:
+Install vLitejs with npm:

 ```shell
 npm install vlitejs